-- Convention on Environmental Impact Assessment in a Transboundary Context (Espoo 1991); - Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (Aarhus 1998); - Danube River Protection Convention (1998).
+- Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (Aarhus 1998); - Danube River Protection Convention (1998).

 Cooperation on use of the resources shared across the border is necessary for most of the WB6 territories in many aspect - still, Kosovo, due to their limited ability to become party to many of the relevant agreements, has significantly less rights and obligations in this regard that other countries in the region.